abdalmuneim/concepts/README.md

 ## Concepts

-- Hooks and StatefulWidget
+- Understanding the differences between Hooks and StatefulWidget.
-- Flutter Form Builder
+- Exploring the Flutter Form Builder for creating dynamic forms.
-- Future, Stream, and Isolate
+- Working with Future, Stream, and Isolate for asynchronous programming.
-- Auto Cancel for API
+- Implementing auto-cancel mechanisms for API calls.
-- Static and Instance Variable
+- Differentiating between static and instance variables in Dart.
-- .BSS sigma
+- Learning about the .BSS sigma concept.
-- Hugging Consumer
+- Utilizing Hugging Consumer for state management.
-- Pattern Matching and Switching
+- Applying pattern matching and switching techniques.
-- Abstract Class and Sealed Class
+- Comparing abstract classes and sealed classes in Dart.
-- Record Pattern Matching
+- Using record pattern matching for structured data.
-- State Trees
+- Managing state trees effectively in Flutter applications.
-- Rendering Flutter Web
+- Optimizing rendering for Flutter Web applications.
-- How to Handle Late Final Initialization
+- Handling late final initialization in Dart.
-- Form Manager
+- Building a robust form manager for Flutter apps.
-- Hook Consumer / Hup Consumer
+- Exploring the use of Hook Consumer and Hup Consumer for state management.